Minnesota prep coaches tighten bonds with sudden shift to distance learning

 On a brisk Wednesday morning in early April, Doug Erlien sat down at his dining table for breakfast.
 Instead of flipping television channels or reading the newspaper, the coach of the Osseo girls’ basketball team opened his laptop for a chat with Billy Donovan, coach of the Oklahoma City Thunder.

-Erlien and hundreds other coaches, tethered online from around the globe, didn’t know Donovan personally.
-But for the next hour it sure felt like they did, as Donovan addressed numerous topics from game X’s and O’s to leadership to coaching philosophy.
+Erlien and hundreds of other coaches, tethered online from around the globe, didn’t know Donovan personally.
+But for the next hour it sure felt as if they did, as Donovan addressed numerous topics from game X’s and O’s to leadership to coaching philosophy.

 Donovan’s talk was one of more than 200 that coachesclinic.com put together in the last month as part of its first foray into virtual coaching clinics, created in response to the shelter-in-place changes wrought by the coronavirus pandemic.